mstksg/inCode/copy/entries/story-of-shapes.md

 First of all, *what is a Functor*?
 A capital-F Functor, that is, the Haskell typeclass and abstraction.
 Ask a random Haskeller on the street and they'll tell you that it's something that can be "mapped over", like a list or an optional.
 Maybe some of those random Haskellers will feel compelled to mention that this mapping should follow some laws...they might even list the laws.
 Ask them why these laws are so important and maybe you'll spend a bit of time on this rhetorical street of Haskellers before finding one confident enough to give an answer.

 So I'm going to make a bit of a tautological leap: a *Functor* gives you a way to "map over" values in a way that *preserves shape*.
 And what is "shape"?
-A shape is *the thing that fmap preserves*.[^structure]
+A shape is *the thing that fmap preserves*.

-[^structure]: This concept is also sometimes called "structure".
-I'm not going to argue about which is better; I just use "shape" because it carries slightly less semantic baggage to me.

 The Functor typeclass is simple enough: for `Functor f`, you have a function `fmap :: (a -> b) -> f a -> f b`, along with `fmap id = id` and `fmap f . fmap